AndreaBrussi/GEP/README.md

 ---

 ## Changelog

+### Release 2.1 (September 2026)
+*   Explicit adoption of the GNU General Public License v3.0
+*   Moved the files to the GitHub repository

 ### Release 2.0 (August 2026)
 *   Formal project renaming from "NAGE Inventory II" to "GEP II Project".